yashir5686/Faceclub/README.md

 - Firestore Plugin
     - https://pub.dartlang.org/packages/cloud_firestore

+> [!NOTE]
-# Info
+> # Info
- - I May work on it more if Requested Otherwise i am done with it.
+>  - I May work on it more if Requested Otherwise i am done with it.
 I made it 3 years ago, I Recently noticed it in my Github so why not make it public

 # What's Next?
 (Maybe)
 - [] Video Calling